davebraze/OtoP-2/readme.md

    * NUMRUN: total number of runs;

    * WORKDIREC: working directory of the code;

+     TAO, IS THIS THE DIRECTORY WHERE SIMULATION OUTPUT FILES ARE STORED?
+PLEASE CLARIFY.

    * The other parameters are the same as above and optional.

 	 TAO, CLARIFY THE ANTECEDENT FOR 'above'.

 4. run the results via SimpleQueue